Elara6331/site/content/articles/milkv-duo.md

 The Milk-V Duo is a really fun board to play with, and I encourage anyone who's interested in Linux and embedded programming to get one and try it out.
 You'll probably learn a lot and it'll be a lot of fun!

 They cost only $9, and you can usually find them for as low as $5.
-All you need is a USB-C cable.
+All you need is a USB-C cable and a microSD card.
 No serial adapter or debugger is required (though a serial adapter is nice to have for troubleshooting boot issues).